Radiation Therapy – Application Instructions

 • Hospital Observation form and Checklist – you will need to attend one of the information sessions in order to get a copy of the form.

 • Update on Hospital Observations – Only a limited number of clinical sites are allowing hospital observations at this time.
-Priority is given to 2023 applicants.
-If you are not applying for 2023 please refrain from doing hospital observations at this time.
-If you attended one of our zoom info sessions, send an email to imagingprograms@bellevuecollege.edu to obtain a copy of the form.
-You must included the date that you attended the zoom information session on your email.
+Priority is given to 2024 applicants.
+If you are not applying for 2024 please refrain from doing hospital observations at this time.
 If you are a reapplicant and have already completed a hospital observation, you are not required to schedule another observation.

 The Radiation Therapy program is a selective/competitive admissions program.
 All applications are managed through the Common Application System (CAS).
 Admission to this program is competitive.
 Meeting minimum requirements does not guarantee admission, as the number of qualified applicants may exceed the number of available enrollment spaces.
 Requesting reinstatement/readmission does not also guarantee automatic readmission into the program.